February 18, 2012

 Before sundown, we had to go back to the train station.
 We couldn’t find our way, as when we came.
 On both ways, Hangzhou locals, without speaking a word of English, helped us with directions.
 On the bus from the train station to the West Lake, a middle-aged lady fought drowsiness to make sure we didn’t miss our stop.
 Going back to the train station, a police officer escorted us several blocks to send us off to the right bus.
 Hangzhou may slowly be pressed for traditional scenes preserved in ancient paintings, but old-fashioned kindness to strangers had thankfully survived.

 Despite its modern diversions, Hangzhou is still a little piece of heaven on earth, as it has been regarded by Chinese poets and painters for over a thousand years.
 It just needs a wee bit more imagination to see, but it is there.
 It is in the visual poetry of West Lake in harmony with earth and sky, both reflected on its still waters.
-As the poet Bo Juyi concludes:
+As Bo Juyi concludes:

 If I cannot bring myself yet to put Hangzhou behind me,